The ultimate guide to lifecycle marketing

 The 4 Stages of Lifecycle Marketing

-There are four stages to lifecycle marketing, each focused on a slightly different stage of the customer journey.
+There are four stages to lifecycle marketing and each is focused on a slightly different stage of the customer journey.

 Awareness